Understanding Watts Per Kilogram for Smarter Cycling

 How Power Meters Work

 Power meters measure the force you apply to the pedals and multiply it by your cadence to calculate watts.
 They can be located in the crank arms, pedals, rear hub, or bottom bracket.
 Each position has advantages: pedal-based meters are easy to swap between bikes, while crank-based meters often provide more consistent readings.
+I use pedal-based power meters because I switch between bikes frequently.

 Unlike heart rate, power measurement is instantaneous and objective.
 When you push 200 watts, you’re pushing 200 watts regardless of how you slept, whether you’ve had coffee, or how stressed you feel.
 This consistency makes power data incredibly valuable for structured training.